-96 grand cherokee laredo, 4L straight 6.
-Battery drain, replaced battery, alternater, terminals to battery along with cables to battery and alternater. after charge it runs fine until it sits for about 12 hours. no radio in and dashboard lights flicker fr
+Battery drain, replaced battery, alternater, terminals to battery along with cables to battery and alternater.
+After charge it runs fine until it sits for about 12 hours then no radio in and dashboard lights flicker.
+I have attatched a kill switch to the battery, but this is a hassel.

 What details?
 Am I supposed to guess how long it takes for the battery to go dead?
 Is it going dead?
 If so, how long does it take?
 Overnight?
 Three weeks?
 Does it run dead while you're driving?
 Do the head lights and dome lights stay bright but the starter doesn't crank the engine?
 I'm an electrical expert; this is one of the subjects I teach, but I don't have a clue where to start if you insist on keeping this information secret.